alloy-automation/quickbooks-desktop-adapter/readme.md

-## Alloy Automation QuickBooks Desktop Adapter
+# Alloy Automation QuickBooks Desktop Adapter

-This is a Node.js SOAP + REST adapter that integrates QuickBooks Desktop with external systems (like Alloy) using the QuickBooks Web Connector (QBWC).
+This is an on-premise Quickbooks Desktop (Node.js SOAP + REST) adapter that integrates QuickBooks Desktop with external systems (like Alloy) using the QuickBooks Web Connector (QBWC).
 It pulls data from QuickBooks, normalizes it, and sends it as webhook POSTs to a configured API (such as Alloy Embedded).

 ### Features